sixuanhan/nuggets/DESIGN.md

 `grid_load`: this function takes the map file and loads the information into a `grid` struct.

+`grid_get_location_spot`: this function takes a coordinate (i, j) and returns the spot type on the coordinate in the grid.

+`grid_get_location_nuggets`: this function takes a coordinate (i, j) and returns the number of nuggets on the coordinate in the grid.

+`grid_get_location_vis`: this function takes a coordinate (i, j) and returns the visibility on the coordinate in the grid.

+`grid_set_location_spot`: this function takes a coordinate (i, j) and a spot type, and replaces the gridcell on the coordinate in the grid.

-`grid_getLoc`: this function takes a coordinate (i, j) and returns the gridcell on the coordinate in the grid.
+`grid_set_location_nuggets`: this function takes a coordinate (i, j) and a spot type, and replaces the gridcell on the coordinate in the grid.

-`grid_setLoc`: this function takes a coordinate (i, j) and a character, and replaces the gridcell on the coordinate in the grid.
+`grid_set_location_vis`: this function takes a coordinate (i, j) and a spot type, and replaces the gridcell on the coordinate in the grid.

 `grid_out`: this function takes a `grid` and a client as input and outputs a string representing the `grid` that the client should display.
 This function should also implement visibility.
 It should utilize line-tracing algorithms (e.g. Bresenham) in order to calculate and help update the set of which grid cells are visible to the player.